eppark/Flixster/README.md

 Initial app kept crashing; the error given was "Expected Android API level 21+, but was 30".
 Changing the Android API level to 29 and the miniSDK level to 21 fixed this issue; perhaps the functionalities used lacked compatibility with API level 30.

+I wanted the play button to change to a different shape when clicked, and return to normal when the user exited the video player.
+However, the play button would change back so quickly that it looked like it didn't even change.
+Workaround: Adding a timer so that the image doesn't change immediately, but will change when the user sees the video player screen as to give the impression it changed correctly.

+Spent a lot of time on the watchlist.
+Debated how to save the watchlist movies to a file: should I save the movie info directly?
+However, it was difficult to read all of this information from a file.
+Thus, I decided to just save the movie IDs from the DB and load them in from the database whenever the app starts; this leads to slightly longer loading times but nothing drastic.
+Also had to use a Set instead of a List because long-pressing sometimes responded in duplicates.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing